mainwaringb/svyweight/README.md

 to the weighting functionality in survey.

 The core function in Rakehelper is `rakesvy` (and the related `rakew8`), which calculates post-stratification weights for a dataset or svydesign object, given targets.
 The command is designed to make weighting as simple as possible, with the following features:
+- Imputing unknown (NA) targets based on observed distributions
+- Accepting targets of 0 (equivalent to dropping cases from analysis)
+- Assessing weight quality using Kish' effective sample size
 - Weighting to either counts or percentage targets
 - Allowing specification of targets as vectors, matrices, or data frames
-- Accepting targets of 0 (equivalent to dropping cases from analysis)
 - Allowing targets to be quickly rebased to a specified sample size
 - Flexibly matching targets to the correct variables in a dataset
 - Dynamically specifying weight targets based on recodes of variables in observed data